sahanav06/demo-workshop/README.md

 # demo-workshop
-This is demo for workshop
+This is demo for workshop it  was held in computer centre